EcoCommons-Australia/community-modelling/README.md

 #### Test procedure

-A set of R-scripts is provided in the folder _test_scripts_ to run through a tests for each data entry script.
+A set of _R_-scripts is provided in the folder _test_scripts_ to run through a tests for each data entry script.
 Naturally, they assume that package _cmGDM_ has been downloaded and installed.

-Because a trapped error invokes the __stop()__ function, running each test involves highlighting the appropriate lines and then clicking on the "Run" option in R-Studio.
-An error-checking test is expected to emit the appropriate error message to the R-console.
+Because a trapped error invokes the __stop()__ function, running each test involves highlighting the appropriate lines and then clicking on the "Run" option in _R_-Studio.
+An error-checking test is expected to emit the appropriate error message to the _R_-console.

 Running the "OK" test should emit no message - just a return to the command prompt.
 Typing `thisExperiment$status` on the command line will show that the status flag for the data component under test is __TRUE__.
 For example, immediately after instantiating a new experiment object we will see the following: